duckduckcode/python-ticket-manager-book/setup-and-installation/running_the_website.md

 - Press Ctrl + C

-Your website should no long load in a web browser as the web server should have shut down.
+This will shut down the web server, so your website will no longer load in a web browser.

 ## Reloading Changes